ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you create a file share in your availability zone, you use the **dp2** profile to specify the total IOPS for the file share based on the share size.

-If you have file shares that are based on the IOPS tier profiles or the custom IOPS profile, you can update those shares to use the **dp2** profile.
+The file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the beta release of zonal file shares are scheduled to reach End of Support on 06 May 2027.
+If you have file shares that are based on these share profiles, switch them to the **dp2** profile to avoid data loss and service disruption.
+{: deprecated}

 Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
 {: preview}